 Mini

-Mini dresses fall above the knee and are ideal for running errands, grabbing lunch with friends, or hitting the town for a night out.
+Mini dress length refers to styles that fall above the knee and are ideal for running errands, grabbing lunch with friends, or hitting the town for a night out.
 They’re every fashionista’s go-to outfit for a carefree, youthful look.

 Midi